mikepred/MAP/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus is now on implementing **Module 3C: Text Processing Pipeline** in `text_analyzer/analyzer.py`.
-Module 3B (File I/O & Error Handling) has been successfully completed and integrated into the `develop` branch.
-We are currently on the `module-3c-text-processing-pipeline` branch.
+The primary focus is now on implementing **Module 3D: Analysis & Display Functions** in `text_analyzer/analyzer.py`.
+Module 3C (Text Processing Pipeline) has been successfully completed and integrated into the `module-3c-text-processing-pipeline` branch.

 ## Recent Changes